 A pattern in programming is to stitch together code from disparate programming languages to build a complex program.
 This pattern is a manifestation of multilanguage computation, a subject concerning the interoperation of languages in a greater system.
 We discuss ongoing work in developing a type system for multilanguage computation in the propositions-as-types discipline, drawing types from epistemic modal logic.

-| Epistemic Logic for Polyglots (Epistemic_Logic_for_Polyglots.pdf) | 529KiB |
+| Epistemic Logic for Polyglots (epistemic-logic-for-polyglots.pdf) | 529KiB |

 Tue 13 JanDisplayed time zone: Brussels, Copenhagen, Madrid, Paris change